4 Types of “Soba” without using Buckwheat Noodles

-It is made by stir-frying somewhat thick boiled or steamed wheat noodles with pork belly slices and vegetables, such as cabbage, carrot, onion, and bean sprout, in a shallow pan with some oil.
+It is made by stir-frying somewhat thick boiled or steamed wheat noodles with pork belly slices and vegetables, such as cabbage, carrots, onions, and bean sprouts, in a shallow pan with some oil.

-Generally, Yaki Soba is seasoned with Japanese-style Worcester sauce during cooking, together with soy sauce, salt and pepper.
+Yaki Soba is usually seasoned mainly with Japanese Worcester sauce while cooking, together with soy sauce, a dash of salt and pepper.

-This noodle dish is commonly made in Japanese households, and besides a variety of instant Yaki Soba noodles, including these, are available at supermarkets in Japan.
+This noodle dish is often made in households in Japan, and accordingly, a variety of instant Yaki Soba noodles, including these, can be seen at supermarkets.

 Shina Soba (支那そば) or Chuka Soba (中華そば)

-When you see the photo above, you will probably think this is a bowl of ramen.
-Yes, actually Shina Soba and Chuka Soba are synonyms for Ramen.
+When you see the picture above, you will probably think this is a bowl of ramen.
+Yes, actually Shina Soba and Chuka Soba are both synonyms for Ramen.

 Abura Soba (油そば) or Maze Soba (まぜそば)

-If you are acquainted with Japanese Ramen noodles, you may also know well about Abura Soba.
-Abura Soba, also called Maze Soba, is a type of Ramen that is soupless.
+If you are quite well acquainted with Ramen, you may also know quite well about Abura Soba.
+Abura Soba, also known as Maze Soba, is a type of Ramen that is soupless.

-As “Abura (油)” means oil in Japanese, instead of broth, sesame oil and a soy-sauce-based sauce are first placed on the bottom of the bowl, onto which boiled noodles and other ingredients are put.
+As “Abura (油)” means oil in Japanese, as preparation, instead of broth, sesame oil and a soy sauce-based sauce are first put on the bottom of the bowl, onto which boiled noodles are placed.

-The typical topping includes Char-siu pork, Menma processed bamboo shoots, and chopped green onions.
+The typical topping for Abura Soba includes Char-siu pork, Menma bamboo shoots, and chopped green onions.